 We have weekly chats for the Aalto scientific computing poweruser/RSEs as a way to network with the community and Aalto staff.
 Currently, these are done at 10:00 on Thursdays as part of the Nordic-RSE Finland chats.
 Anyone is welcome to join and discuss Aalto-related topics.

-- Join our Research Software Engineer mailing list for information on research software related topics and the RSE community at Aalto.
+Join our Research Software Engineer mailing list for information on research software related topics and the RSE community at Aalto, possibly including discussion and internal job advertisements.

 e50tyij.
 In practice, we watch it for questions but it’s not the most active place (but it could be).